Skip to navigation Skip to content

 • unpaid (only the account/invoice is needed)

-If an MS014 claim is received to process and the Organ donor registration section is completed, Service Officer must refer to Register a new organ donor in the Australian Organ Donor Register (AODR), to follow and action accordingly.
+If a customer completes the Organ donor registration section on the Medicare claim form (MS014), see Register a new organ donor in the Australian Organ Donor Register (AODR) for steps to register their decision.

 Payment of benefits via EFT

 Following the Australian Government announcement in the 2015-16 Budget, payment of Medicare benefits to claimants by cheque stopped from 1 July 2016.
-Pay doctor via claimant (PDVC) cheques will continue as legislated in the Health Insurance Act 1973.
+Pay Doctor via Claimant (PDVC) cheques will continue as these are legislated in the Health Insurance Act 1973.

-Payment of benefits for paid accounts/invoices will be deposited into the claimant’s nominated bank account.
+Payment of benefits for paid accounts/invoices are deposited into the claimant’s nominated bank account.
 For a processed claim where the claimant has not provided a bank account, the payment for the claim will be held until EFT details have been provided.

 Held EFT payments for children under 14 years of age (health professional error)

-To decide if the customer is the claimant, the Service Officer must ask the customer the following questions (following a security check):
+To decide if the customer is the claimant, the Service Officer must complete a security check and ask the customer the following questions:

 • what was the date of service